What is Rhein Klassik?

-I have given masterclasses in conservatories in the UK, Chile and China, and have been invited as Professor at the British Isles Music Festival, where I am still on the board of trustees.
+He has given masterclasses in conservatories in the UK, Chile and China, and has been invited as Professor at the British Isles Music Festival, where he is still on the board of trustees.

-I saw the need to help my freelance colleagues, and decided to create this concert series with the hope of making a difference during this difficult period.
-My goal is to grow this initiative to become the leading ethical and sustainable classical music concert series, bringing the beauty of music to the people, whilst supporting musicians in need.
+“During the 2020 COVID-19 pandemic I was deeply disturbed by the lack of opportunities available for my freelance colleagues, and I quickly decided to organise concerts with their benefit in mind, in the hope of making a difference during this difficult period.
+My goal is to grow this initiative to become a leading ethical and sustainable classical music concert series, uniting the musical community, whilst bringing the beauty of music to the people.”